adamzwickey/tetrate-trader/README.md

-# Pivotal Bank Demo App
+# Tetrate Trader App

->We welcome contributions from the community.
-Please feel free to fork this project, there are many committers already and I welcome many more :) Do feel free to review my development branch as we're constantly improving this project and ... just maybe we're already implementing the changes you want!
-Finally, do feel free to review open issues on the development branch too.
+>Desc...

-# cf-SpringBootTrader
+# Tetrate Trader

-Microservice version of the Spring Trader app using spring boot
+Microservice version of the Spring Trader app using spring boot and Tetrate Service bridge (on kubernetes)

 ![Spring Trader](/docs/springtrader2.png)

 # Introduction

 This repository holds a collection of micro services that work together to present a trading application surfaced though a web UI, but more interfaces can be created that re-utilise the microservices.

-It was created to support workshops and demonstrations of building and using `microservices` architectures and running these in **Cloud Foundry** (although it is possible to run these on other runtimes).

-The workshops follow a series of exercises, or labs, and you can find links to the guides for these exercises [below](#workshops).

 ## Table of Contents